 (d) Registration.
-The Chief Administrator shall establish a procedure requiring that each person or entity on a list reregister every two years in order to remain on the list.
+The Chief Administrator shall establish a procedure requiring that each person on a list reregister every two years in order to remain on the list.

 Sec. filed Nov.
 22, 1985; amds. filed: Oct.
 29, 1990; July 22, 1993; Nov.
 21, 1994; repealed, new filed Nov.
 22, 2002 eff.
 June 1, 2003.